 Food in the US is generally permitted to contain the following seven synthetic colors.
 Red No. 3 Lake is the only lake not permitted & approved with these colorings.

-The bottom line is that the use of synthetic food colors is increasing among food manufacturers and exporters to achieve characteristics such as reduced cost, high color intensity, greater color stability, enhanced appearance, and uniformity.
-The market may contain various foods and beverages, including some non-permitted synthetic colors and too much use of permitted synthetic colors.
+The bottom line is that food manufacturers and exporters are increasingly using synthetic food colors to achieve characteristics such as reduced cost, high color intensity, greater color stability, enhanced appearance, and uniformity.

 The following are the primary synthetic food colors: